 Push out dirty and pull in purity!

-Sterilize baby feeding utensils atleast till the baby turns one year of age. we should be more cautious just for the more vulnerable tiny babies.
+Sterilize baby feeding utensils atleast till the baby turns one year of age.
+We should be more cautious just for the more vulnerable tiny babies.
+For 4-6 months babies, you have to sterilize before every use.
+After 6 months completion, sterilize just once in a week or whenever you use the utensils outside during travels.

 When cleaning baby food utensils,